QuantEcon/lecture-python-intro/lectures/french_rev.md

 1795.
 ```
 We view these
-theories not as competitors but as alternative collections of ``if-then''
+theories not as competitors but as alternative collections of ``if-then``
 statements about government note issues, each of which finds its conditions more
 nearly met in one of these episodes than in the other two.